mehulagg/gitlab/doc/ci/variables/README.md

 Example: `$STAGING`

-To create a job when there is some variable present, meaning it is defined and non-empty, use the variable name as an expression, like `$STAGING`.
-If the `$STAGING` variable is defined, and is non empty, expression evaluates to `true`.
+To create a job when there is some variable present, meaning it is defined, use the variable name as an expression, like `$STAGING`.
+If the `$STAGING` variable is defined the expression evaluates to `true`.
 `$STAGING` value needs to be a string, with length higher than zero.
-Variable that contains only whitespace characters is not an empty variable.
+A variable that contains only whitespace characters is not an empty variable.

 #### Regex pattern matching